AustraliaMap500px

 Our region

-Located in North-Eastern Queensland, our region covers eight per cent of the State.
+Our region in the north-east of Queensland covers 8 per cent of the State.
 It spans a great variety of landscapes, with a land area of approximately 134,000km2 and 12,000km2 of sea country (figure 1).
 The Burdekin River catchment is the second biggest in Queensland covering an area approximately the size of Tasmania.
-It defines much of our region, along with the adjoining smaller coastal catchments of the Don River, Haughton River, Ross River and Crystal Creek at the most northern extent.
+It defines much of the region, along with the adjoining smaller coastal catchments of the Don River, Haughton River, Ross River and Crystal Creek at the most northern extent.

 Our natural resources

-Our region has outstanding natural resources.
-Our coastal and marine area is dominated by the iconic Great Barrier Reef World Heritage Area and the region contains the southern extent of the Wet Tropics World Heritage Area, and Bowling Green Bay National Park – an internationally-recognised Ramsar-listed site containing one of Australia’s largest wetlands.
-Our region’s ecosystems span three bioregions, and are highly-productive, richly diverse, and contain many organisms found nowhere else.
+The region has outstanding natural resources.
+Our coastal and marine area is dominated by the Great Barrier Reef World Heritage Area and the region contains the southern extent of the Wet Tropics World Heritage Area, and Bowling Green Bay National Park – an internationally-recognised Ramsar-listed site containing one of Australia’s largest wetlands.
+The region’s ecosystems span three bioregions, and are highly-productive, richly diverse, containing many organisms found nowhere else.
 Two of Australia’s National Biodiversity Hotspots are found here.
 Pasture lands are distributed throughout the Burdekin rangelands and inland coastal areas.
-Soils suitable for dryland and irrigated cropping are also located in areas throughout the region.
-These areas provide our community with substantial environmental, economic and social benefits.
+Soils suitable for dryland and irrigated cropping are also located throughout the region.
+These areas provide the community with substantial environmental, economic and social benefits.

 Figure 2 - The Burdekin Dry Tropics Region